astronomer/docs/astro/cli/configure-cli.md

     ]}>
 <TabItem value="mac">

-Set up Podman on a Mac operating system so you can run the Astro CLI in Podman containers.
+Set up Podman on a Mac operating system so you can run Apache Airflow locally and deploy to Astro with Podman containers.

 ### Prerequisites

 - Podman 3 or later.
 See [Getting started with Podman](https://podman.io/getting-started/).
 - A running Podman machine with at least 4 GB of RAM.
-You can confirm that Podman is running using `podman ps`.
+To confirm that Podman is running, run `podman ps`.

+If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::tip

 If you receive an error after running `podman ps`, you might need to set the system-level `DOCKER_HOST` environment variable to be the location of your Podman service socket.
 This is typically `unix:///run/podman/podman.sock`, but it can vary based on your installation.

 :::

-If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

 ### Setup